dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 ```
 model=yolo11n - your version of yolo you want to train on
 data= path to your .yaml file from previous
-epochs=1000 - adjust to however many epochs you want to train on (Higher the number, greater the accuracy but takes longer to train)
+epochs=1000 - training iterations - adjust to desired epochs you want to train on (Higher the number, greater the accuracy, but longer to train)
-Batch=24 - how much memory it'll use.
+Batch=24 - Amount of images per epoch
 device=0 - which GPU its training on
 ```